Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 #### 17. Move the artifact from the S3 bucket to EC2 app instance

 - Login to app01 instance
-- Make sure that tomcat server is running: systemctl status tomcat8
+- Make sure that tomcat server is running: `systemctl status tomcat8`
 - CD into: /var/lib/tomcat8/webapp#
-- systemctl stop tomcat8
+- Stop tomcat server: `systemctl stop tomcat8`
-- rm -rf ROOT : the default application
+- Remove the default application: `rm -rf ROOT`
-- apt install awscli -y
+- Install aws cli: `apt install awscli -y`<br>
-  PS: You don't need to configure aws here because the instance is assuming the role by default.
+  _NOTE: You don't need to configure aws here because the instance is assuming the role by default._<br>
-- aws s3 ls s3://vprofile-artifact-123456 (use your bucket name)
+- `aws s3 ls s3://vprofile-artifact-123456` (use your bucket name)
-- aws s3 cp s3://vprofile-artifact-123456/vprofile-v2.war /tmp/vprofile-v2.war (use your bucket name)
+- Copy from S3 to EC2: `aws s3 cp s3://vprofile-artifact-123456/vprofile-v2.war /tmp/vprofile-v2.war` (use your bucket name)
-- cp /tmp/vprofile-v2.war /var/lib/tomcat8/webapps/ROOT.war
+- Move the artifact : `cp /tmp/vprofile-v2.war /var/lib/tomcat8/webapps/ROOT.war`
-- systemctl start tomcat8
+- Start the server again: `systemctl start tomcat8`
 - List all folders under webapps, you should find ROOT and ROOT.war
-- Check application.properties file: cat /ROOT/WEB INF/classes/application.properties
+- Check application.properties file: `cat /ROOT/WEB INF/classes/application.properties`<br>
-- apt install telnet
+- `apt install telnet`
-- Check Connectivity to the backend instances: telnet db01.vprofile.in 3306 Please remember that vprofile-backend-sg allows requests from the vprofile-app-sg, so this should work fine.
+- Check Connectivity to the backend instances: `telnet db01.vprofile.in 3306`<br>
+  Please remember that vprofile-backend-sg allows requests from the vprofile-app-sg, so this should work fine.
-- Till this point, you can already browse the webapp on http://[the app-instance Public IP goes here]:8080
+- Till this point, you can already browse the webapp on `http://[the app-instance Public IP goes here]:8080`

 #### 17. Now, it is the time to setup our loadbalancer